scipr-lab/libsnark/README.md

 and then view the resulting `README.html` (which contains the very text you are reading now).

+To compile and run the tests for this library, run:

+    $ make check

 ### Using libsnark as a library

 To develop an application that uses libsnark, it's recommended to use your own build system that incorporates libsnark and dependencies.
 If you're using CMake, add libsnark as a git submodule, and then add it as a subdirectory.
 Then, add `snark` as a library dependency to the appropriate rules.